gazay/odnoklassniki/README.md

 end
 ```

-Also there is a bunch of client/server error classes whos structure was gratefully copied and adopted from
+Also there is a bunch of client/server error classes whose structure was gratefully copied and adopted from
 [@sferik](https://github.com/sferik)'s [twitter](https://github.com/sferik/twitter) gem.
-They can be useful when Odnoklassniki API wasn't reached at all or when some other issue occured.
+They can be useful in case when Odnoklassniki API wasn't reached at all or when some other issue has occured.

 ## TODO